Sumerian Comics: 2025

 The first collaboration of 2025 was revealed to be with alternative rock band Anberlin.
 The book, titled Godspeed after one of the bands songs was co-written by bassist Deon Rexroat.

 Shortly after the previous announcement, Sumerian and Interpol announced their team up on a graphic novel that ties into their 2004 record Antics.
 The graphic novel features Norman, the animatronic puppet from their music video for Evil and expands upon the story in the video.

 During the 2025 MCM London Comic Con, Sumerian and The Used announced a graphic novel celebrating the bands 25th anniversary.
 The graphic novel, titled "All That I've Got" is inspired by the music video for the bands song of the same name.

 On September 29th, 2025 various sites announced that Guns N' Roses had teamed up with Sumerian to create a graphic novel titled Axl Rose: Appetite For Destruction.
 The graphic novel was co-written by Axl and Sumerian co-founder Nathan Yocum.
 It's the first book in a trilogy of upcoming books set in the universe of Guns N' Roses.

+2026

+Sumerian released new licensed titles in 2026 with artists like Mayday Parade, Kittie, and Imminence being some of the more notable ones.

+In July, Godsmack announced a graphic novel on their social media accounts with Sumerian.
+The graphic novel was inspired by their record Awake.